 Counterpoint: Thickness is a lie.

 Okay, perhaps “lie” is a strong word here, but let me explain.
-Measuring the rim of a piece of copper is not necessarily an accurate measurement of its overall mass, because many pieces were intentionally manufactured to be thicker in the base than in the sidewalls.
-Let me introduce the concept of effective thickness: the thickness of the copper in the primary cooking surface of the piece — usually the base and lower sidewalls.
+Measuring the rim of a piece of copper is not necessarily an accurate measurement of its overall mass because many pieces were intentionally manufactured to be thicker in the base than in the sidewalls.
+Let me introduce the concept of effective thickness: the thickness of the copper in the primary cooking surface of the piece — usually the base and lower sidewalls — that determines how the piece will perform as you cook with it.

 To me, quality comes down to the unchangeable characteristics of a piece — what it was born with, so to speak.
 Quality derives from details in the materials and finish of a pan that speak to deliberate choices by its maker to take extra time and expense in its making.
 The more elements of quality in the piece, the greater its long-term collectibility.